• About

 4. Add the brown sugar, cumin, sage leaves and stock.
 Stir to combine, bring to a simmer and then place the pork steaks on top, and cover with a lid.
 Place in the oven and braise for 1.5 hours.

 5. After 1.5 hours check the pork for tenderness by pressing on it with a fork.
-If tender enough, braise uncovered for an additional 10 to 15 minutes.
+If not tender enough, braise uncovered for an additional 10 to 15 minutes.

 Serving Suggestions